hung0125/APK-Method-Tracker/readme.md

 Method filter = V<br>
 <br>

-Test 2 if test 1 is not satisfying:<br>
+Test 2 if not satisfied with test 1:<br>
 Depth = 2 scans<br>
 Method filter = V + any types that you interested in/No filter<br>